Upgrading an Associate or Independent Broker's license to the Employing Broker Level of Authority in Colorado has just gotten more interesting.

 For a Broker who holds a current and valid broker's license that was issued prior to December 31st, 1996 these rules do not apply.
 This is because that is the date that Colorado went to single licensing.
 All Salespeople became Associate Brokers and all Brokers became Employing Brokers (they had already met the requirements and passed a separate examination).

-Beginning on January 1st, 2018 these rules will be slightly different.
+Beginning on January 1, 2018 these rules became slightly different.
 Below is Rule A-27 as it would apply to any Broker Associate seeking to upgrade their license level.

 In addition to the requirements prescribed in sections 12-61-103(6)(c)(I) and (II), C.R.S., and pursuant to section 12-61-103(6)(c)(III), C.R.S., a broker that did not hold a current and valid broker’s license on December 31, 1996, must not act as an employing broker without first demonstrating the following experience and knowledge:

 A) A broker that was issued an employing broker level license prior to January 1, 2018, will have satisfied the employing broker experience and knowledge requirements by fulfilling one of the following:

 - The broker must have held an active employing broker level license for at least two (2) years within the five (5) year period immediately preceding January 1, 2019; or